-REPORTING ILLNESS: Help to keep everyone safe and keeping school open.
+REPORTING ILLNESS: Help to keep everyone safe and healthy

 - At Palfrey Infants we require all parties to support in this management by notifying to us accurately and in a timely manner.